 The proposed facility is 12 acres in size on high-value farmland.
-Whether the facility would preclude additional acres from farming, though, depends on: (1) whether the remainder of the parcel can be farmed after this solar facility is developed; (2) whether other land adjacent to the solar facility now being farmed in conjunction with the land would still be able to be farmed after the facility is constructed; and (3) whether land adjacent to the solar facility depends on access through the farmland proposed to be used for the facility and would still be able to be farmed after the solar facility is developed.
+Whether the facility would preclude additional acres from farming, though, depends on (1) whether the remainder of the parcel can be farmed after this solar facility is developed, (2) whether other land adjacent to the solar facility now being farmed in conjunction with the land would still be able to be farmed after the facility is constructed and (3) whether land adjacent to the solar facility depends on access through the farmland proposed to be used for the facility and would still be able to be farmed after the solar facility is developed.
 The applicant does not evaluate the kinds of farming taking place on the subject property and surrounding farmland, whether the subject property interacts with surrounding farmland and whether development of the solar facility would preclude additional land from being farmed if the solar site were developed.
-Review of the site plan indicates that the solar facility would be located on the roughly 17 acres of the property that appears to be actively farmed, effectively eliminating the area that has been farmed in the past.
 Unless additional information is provided, this criterion does not appear to be met.